RuslanShamshetdinov/Resume/Converting real numbers to binary notation/README.md

 # Converting real numbers to binary notation
-Программы, реализующие перевод вещественного числа в его двоичное представление.
+Programs that convert real numbers to binary notation.
-1. Входные данные:
+1. Input data:
 -type number
-Где type – тип числа (float/double), number – исходное число
+Where type is the type of number (float/double), number is the original number
-2. Способы реализации:
+2. Methods of implementation:
-    * Первая программа использует классический алгоритм перевода с расчетом экспоненты и мантиссы;
+    * The first program uses the classical translation algorithm with exponent and mantissa calculation;
-    * Вторая программа использует union.
+    * The second program uses union.